johnthotekat/weathersimulator/README.md

 - Conditions is either Snow,Rain,Sunny
 - Temperature is in °C
 - Pressure is in hPa
-- Relative humidity is a%.
+- Relative humidity is a